PopescuAndreiGeorge/Traffic-Sign-Smart-Detector/README.md

 Change the IP from the *static/js/utils.js* to your local IP Address.

+## Model Training

+### Libraries Used

+The traffic sign recognition model was developed using powerful libraries such as NumPy and Pandas for numerical and data manipulation, OpenCV for image processing, Matplotlib for visualization, Scikit-Learn for data splitting and evaluation, and TensorFlow and Keras for building and training the neural network model.
+These libraries collectively provided the robust tools necessary for effective model development and training.

+### Dataset

+The model was trained on the German Traffic Sign Recognition Benchmark (GTSRB) dataset, which is publicly available on [Kaggle](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign?resource=download) This dataset comprises images of various German traffic signs categorized into 42 classes.
+The extensive and well-annotated nature of this dataset ensured that the model could learn to recognize a wide range of traffic signs accurately.

+### Methods

+Key methods in the model training process included data loading and preprocessing, data augmentation using techniques like rotation and zoom to enhance robustness, and building a convolutional neural network (CNN) with multiple layers.
+The model was trained on augmented data, and its performance was evaluated on a validation set.
+Training and validation metrics were visualized to monitor progress and refine the model.
+The trained model, achieving high accuracy, was saved for integration into the web application.

 ## How to Run

 1. **Via cmd:** in the root folder use `py ./run.py`